 Espalier and fan trained trees are suited to being grown against a wall or on wires.
 When purchased these trees are semi trained, they require pruning in order to establish a full framework.

-Pruning espaliers after planting: Espaliers will have two tiers already established these are at roughly 18 inch intervals, this is the height that your wires will run.
+Pruning espaliers after planting: Espaliers will have the tiers already established which are at roughly 18 inch intervals, this is the height that your wires will run.
 In order to produce a third tier cut the main leader just above the third wire.
 Cut the side branch leaders back by one third.
 Any side shoots (laterals) from the branch leaders should be reduced to 3 or 4 inches.
 Any other shoots from the main stem can be removed.

 Summer pruning espaliers: Shorten laterals on side branches to 4 inches.
 Shorten any sub laterals (growing from laterals) to 2 to 3 inches.
 Do not prune any shoots which are shorter than 8 inches.
 Do not prune leaders.
 Tie in main leader and the selected shoots for the third tier.
 Remove unwanted shoots from central stem and tie in side branch leaders.